TatyanaL/Getting-and-Cleaning-the-Data---Course-Project/README.md

   * Features datasets are stroed in the **feature_train** (X_train.txt) and **feature_test** (x_test.txt) varialbes
   * Subject datasets are stored in the **features_subject** (subject_train.txt) and **activiy_subject** (subject_test.txt)

-4. The script merges train & test of Acitivity, Features and Subject datasets prior checking for its dimensions/compabiity.
-The merge is performed using rbind.
+4. The script merges train & test subsets of Acitivity, Features and Subject datasets prior checking for its dimensions/compabiity.
+The merge is performed using rbind -

   * Activites train and test datasets **activity_train** and **activity_test** are merged into **activities** variable
   * Feature train and test datasets **feature_train** and **feature_test** are merged into **feature** variable